 We use high quality Handwoven natural textiles of India with a rich history spanning centuries.
 It is a versatile, eco friendly fabric with zero carbon foot print.
 It played a central role in the Indian independence movement, and became a symbol of self reliance.

-We at Buna love Khadi, because it reminds us of home and lends our clothes a certain charm and authentic character.
+We at Buna love fabrics spun and woven by hands, because it reminds us of home and lends our clothes a certain charm and authentic character.
 Its irregularities and imperfections contain the testimony of its handcrafted origin.

-We use high quality, natural raw materials and organic processes to create soft, breathable khadi fabrics.
+We use high quality, natural raw materials and organic processes to create soft, breathable handwoven fabrics like cotton muslin, cotton silk and linen.
 These are then made into fluid, relaxed and contemporary shapes.JAMDANI

 Jamdani is a form of loom embroidery with intricate, opaque motifs woven over a fine muslin base.
 Muslin is hand woven from very fine, high-count yarns with a very soft and tender touch.
 The process involves skillfully fashioning and interlacing geometric motifs on the weave of the muslin fabric without any loom attachments.